 - is a household employing one or more domestic servants for 35 hours or more a week for 13 weeks or longer during the preceding 52 weeks.

-Your Trusted Choice Agent can review your requirements with you and can help you find coverage that is suitable to meet the demands of your particular industry.
+Your agent can review your requirements with you and can help you find coverage that is suitable to meet the demands of your particular industry.

 Employee Coverages for Small Business in Michigan

-- Ranked 39th for highest premiums in the U.S.
+- Ranked 39th for the highest premiums in the U.S.

 Cyber Crime Insurance for Small Business